 Please don’t misunderstand me?
 I really couldn’t manage without the convenience of my weekly online grocery shop, especially as I cannot drive at the moment.
-It is simply that, fresh from the Waffle iron, these Vanilla Bean Waffles are a million miles away from their shop bought counterpart.
-Plus you can switch up the flavours – more on that in an up coming post.
+Rather, it is simply that, fresh from the Waffle iron, these Vanilla Bean Waffles are a million miles away from their shop bought counterpart.
+Plus you can switch up what you add to them.

 Fortunately our daughter has eaten (and loves) shop bought waffles.
 Her verdict after eating two Vanilla Bean Waffles was a firm 10 out of 10 and “so much better than any I’ve eaten before” verdict.

 I have to say I was thrilled.
 She can be a tough cookie and 8.5 out of 10 is usually the highest she goes!
 So I knew I’d struck gold with this recipe.